 4. Always lock your door.
 Whether you are at home, "just down the hall for a minute", or out

 of the building, always keep your door locked.
 Ask your roommates to do the same.
 If your

 roommate is taking a nap when you leave - lock the door.

 5. Recognize strangers and do something about them.
 If you feel comfortable in doing so,

 ask them if you might help them.
-If not, report them to the Security Office 464-8888.
+If not, report them to the Public Safety Office 464-8888.